 Prostate cancer that has metastasized, or spread, beyond the prostate is known as stage 4 or metastatic prostate cancer.
 Stage 4 prostate cancer may spread locally, staying within the pelvic region, or it can spread to more distant areas of the body.
 While this form of cancer can travel to any organ in the body, there are specific areas where it most commonly occurs.

 Local metastatic prostate cancer

-Localized stage 4 prostate cancer may occur in any of the organs in the pelvic area.
+Localized stage 4 prostate cancer may occur in any of the organs in the pelvic area, including the bladder and rectum.
 However, it is typically found in the nearby lymph nodes.

 Distant metastatic prostate cancer

 Distant metastatic prostate cancer is more advanced, having spread to areas outside the pelvic region.
 The most common distant places where prostate cancer spreads include the:

 Less commonly, prostate cancer may spread to the adrenal glands, kidneys, brain, pancreas or another organ.
 It is important to note that it is still considered prostate cancer when it spreads to other regions, as the cancer cells in distant areas are the same as the original cancer cells in the prostate gland, even if the prostate gland was previously removed.
 A biopsy may be recommended to confirm this.